-In auto mode, the device moves between PWM and PFM as the load changes.
-At light loads, the regulator operates in PFM.
-At higher loads, the mode changes to PWM.
+In auto mode the device moves between PWM and PFM as the load changes.
+At light loads the regulator operates in PFM.
+At higher loads the mode changes to PWM.

-In PWM, the regulator operates as a constant frequency, current mode, full synchronous converter using PWM to regulate the output voltage.
-While operating in this mode, the output voltage is regulated by switching at a constant frequency and modulating the duty cycle to control the power to the load.
+In PWM the regulator operates as a constant frequency, current mode, full synchronous converter using PWM to regulate the output voltage.
+While operating in this mode the output voltage is regulated by switching at a constant frequency and modulating the duty cycle to control the power to the load.
 This provides excellent line and load regulation and low output voltage ripple.

-In PFM, the high-side MOSFET is turned on in a burst of one or more pulses to provide energy to the load.
+In PFM the high-side MOSFET is turned on in a burst of one or more pulses to provide energy to the load.
 The duration of the burst depends on how long it takes the inductor current to reach IPEAK-MIN.
-The frequency of these bursts is adjusted to regulate the output, while diode emulation (DEM) is used to maximize efficiency (see Section 11.7).
+The frequency of these bursts is adjusted to regulate the output, while diode emulation (DEM) is used to maximize efficiency (see Glossary).
 This mode provides high light-load efficiency by reducing the amount of input supply current required to regulate the output voltage at small loads.
 This trades off very good light-load efficiency for larger output voltage ripple and variable switching frequency.
-Also, a small increase in output voltage occurs at light loads.
-The actual switching frequency and output voltage ripple depend on the input voltage, output voltage, and load.
-Typical switching waveforms in PFM and PWM are shown in Figure 8-7 and Figure 8-8.
+Also, a small increase in output voltage, output voltage, and load.
+The actual switching waveforms in PFM and PWM are shown in Figure 13 and Figure 14.